Canada (Attorney General) v. Power

-is a 2024 decision of the Supreme Court of Canada on the Crown's immunity for an action arising out of a legislature's enactment of legislation that is later found to be unconstitutional by a court.
-The decision has been widely criticized as undermining Canada's constitutional order and system of Westminster parliamentary democracy.
+is a 2024 decision of the Supreme Court of Canada on the Crown's immunity for an action arising out of a legislature's enactment of legislation that violates the Canadian Charter of Rights and Freedoms.

 Background

-Joseph Power was convicted of two offences of sexual assault and sentenced to prison.
-After being dismissed from his job at a New Brunswick hospital when his criminal record came to light, he applied for a pardon (now known as a record suspension).
-His application was refused under the Limiting Pardons for Serious Crimes Act and the Safe Streets and Communities Act because of the nature of his crimes.
-The Act's transitional provisions were later struck down by the courts.
+Joseph Power was convicted in 1996 of two offences of sexual assault and sentenced to prison.
+After being dismissed in 2011 from his job at a New Brunswick hospital when his criminal record came to light, he applied in 2013 for a pardon (now known as a record suspension).
+His application was refused under the Limiting Pardons for Serious Crimes Act, which Parliament passed in 2010, and the Safe Streets and Communities Act, which Parliament passed in 2012, because of the nature of his crimes.
+The Act's transitional provisions were later struck down by the courts for violating Sections 11(h) and (i) of the Canadian Charter of Rights and Freedoms, which prohibit a second punishment for the same crime after a punishment for that crime is complete, and prohibit a harsher punishment than was authorized at the time of the offence.

 Power sued for damages under section 24(1) of the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, being Schedule B to the Canada Act 1982.